telestrial/Self-Guided-BootCamp/README.md

 This repo's contents are the result of a self-guided lesson plan to attain employment in the field of web development within 4-6 months of time.
 It will consist of curriculum from multiple sources, with material so far covering:

-- HTML, CSS, and Bootstrap 4 & 5
+- HTML, CSS, Sass, Bootstrap, Bulma
 - Javascript and Typescript
 - Node, Express
 - MongoDb, Mongoose